September 24, 2015 | 4-minute read (797 words)

-Ahh startup valuations.
-It’s a topic that causes lots of angst, raises tons of questions, and definitely gets the emotions blazing.
+Ahh startup company valuation.
+It’s a topic that causes lots of angst, raises tons of questions, and definitely gets emotions blazing among entrepreneurs.
 But let’s take a step back.
-Why are valuations even important?
-Besides determining things such as the amount of equity you give up for funding and how much value you are able to extract from your company in the long-term, valuations are important for demonstrating how attractive your business is to investors and in showing how you compare with your industry peers.
+Why is valuing a startup even important?
+Besides determining things such as the amount of startup equity you give up for funding and how much value you are able to extract from your company in the long-term, a company valuation is important for demonstrating how attractive your venture is to investors and in showing how you compare with your industry peers.

-EGFS Founder and CEO David Ehrenberg and Molly Otter, Chief Investment Officer for Lighter Capital, led a session on How to Increase Your Startup Valuation.
+EGFS Founder and CEO David Ehrenberg and Molly Otter, Chief Investment Officer for Lighter Capital, led a session on How to Increase a Company's Valuation.
 Below are some of the key takeaways:

 There are 3 main types of valuation:

-- 1. Business valuations are based on company price as calculated by cash flows, physical assets, and market sentiment.
+- Business valuations are based on company price as calculated by cash flows, revenue, physical assets, and market sentiment.

 Components of Valuation

 VCs are looking to make home runs with their investments.
-Out of ten investments a VC makes:
+Out of ten investments:

 - five will fail